MEHAJABIN/Online-Time-Track/README.md

 ### Future Enhancement

-If a new Role add as Admin or Manager of the company, They have the permission to access the all modules.
+If a new Role add as Admin or Manager of the company, They have the permission to access all modules.